 Members of the LGPS are contracted-out of the State Second Pension (S2P) because it provides at least broadly equivalent benefits.
 Members and their employers pay lower rate NI contributions as a result.
+Contracting-out will be abolished from 1 April 2016 following the introduction of a new 'single-tier' State Pension replacing the existing basic and additional State Pension.
 The LGPS is also registered with HMRC, giving rise to various tax benefits, including tax relief on employee contributions.